Section 12 – Cruel and unusual treatment or punishment

 - mandatory minimums — 3 years imprisonment for a first offence, 5 years imprisonment for a second or subsequent offence — for possessing loaded prohibited firearms (Nur, supra);

-- a mandatory minimum of 1 year imprisonment for possessing controlled substances for the purpose of trafficking (Lloyd, supra).
+- a mandatory minimum of 1 year imprisonment for possessing controlled substances for the purpose of trafficking (Lloyd, supra);

 The Supreme Court has held that the following mandatory minimum sentences were not contrary to section 12:

 - a mandatory minimum of life imprisonment without parole for 25 years, for first-degree murder (R. v.
 Luxton, [1990] 2 S.C.R.
-711);
+711), cited with approval in Bissonnette, supra at paragraph 86);

 - a mandatory minimum of seven days imprisonment and a $300 fine, enacted under provincial law for driving a motor vehicle while prohibited from doing so (Goltz, supra);